xavierhamel/pnch/README.md

 pnch edit "ISSUE-124/The source of the bug was NOT found"
 ```

-For now, when an entry is closed (with `pnch out`) there is no way to edit it afterwards.

 If you forgot to pnch in, it is also possible to specify the time while punching in or out:
 ```
 pnch in --time 8:02